FAQs: Recording consent

 Stay on top of compliance by monitoring the consent opt-out rate.
 Calculate the consent opt out rate

-Questions on consent page links
+Consent page links

 Can I customize the consent page link?